 - gluten free, with a dairy free option

 Looking for more zucchini desserts?
-Try this zucchini spice cake!
+Try this gluten free zucchini spice cake!

 - 1 cup gluten free flour blend I used Namaste Perfect Flour Blend